 Your building should be covered by the association’s master policy, but your belongings and liability exposures are not, and the interior of your unit may not be.
 Unlike many agencies, we take the time to research the policy on the building to prevent coverage gaps or redundancies in your HO6 insurance policy.
+We access insurers brokers cannot, and often offer superior premiums and coverage.

 Properly insuring a condo unit requires a deep understanding of both the policy on the unit and the master policy on the building, as one influences the other.